Oak Ridge, Tennessee

 Oak Ridge is a city in Anderson and Roane counties in the eastern part of the U.S. state of Tennessee, about 25 mi west of downtown Knoxville.
 Oak Ridge's population was 31,402 at the 2020 census.
 It is part of the Knoxville Metropolitan Area.
-Oak Ridge's nicknames include the Atomic City, the Secret City, the Ridge, the Town the Atomic Bomb Built, and the City Behind the Fence.
+Oak Ridge's nicknames include the Atomic City, the Secret City, and the City Behind a Fence.

-In 1942, the United States federal government purchased nearly 60,000 acre of farmland in the Clinch River Valley for the development of a planned city supporting 75,000 residents.
+In 1942, the U.S. government forcibly purchased nearly 60,000 acre of farmland in the Clinch River valley for the development of a planned city supporting 75,000 residents.
 It was constructed with assistance from architectural and engineering firm Skidmore, Owings & Merrill, from 1942 to 1943.
 Oak Ridge was established in 1942 as a production site for the Manhattan Project—the massive American, British, and Canadian operation that developed the atomic bomb.
-Being the site of Oak Ridge National Laboratory and Y-12 National Security Complex, scientific and technological development still plays a crucial role in the city's economy and culture in general.
+Oak Ridge National Laboratory, Y-12 National Security Complex, and several private nuclear and scientific facilities are still in Oak Ridge, and scientific and technological development plays a crucial role in its economy and culture.
+In 2016, the element tennessine was named for Tennessee, in recognition of the role Oak Ridge and other institutions in the state played in its discovery.